datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
-Before we call the train function, let's recap the input function we built in the previous section.
-As you see, we define the batch size as 5.
-This is because we do not feed all of our data to our model at once.
-However, mtcars is a small dataset, we follow real-life cases where we input small chunks to the train function.
-If we have 25 rows in training data, 5 batches mean we cover all of that data points in 5 steps.
-Since 5 times 5 is 25.
+Before we call the train() function, let's recap the input function we built in the previous section.
+As you can see, we define the batch size as 5.
+This is because we do not feed all of our data into our model at once.
+However, mtcars is a small dataset, we follow real-life cases where we input small chunks into the train() function.
+If we have 25 rows in training data, 5 batches mean we cover all of those data points in 5 steps since 5 times 5 is 25.

 Actually, this input function will be used for evaluation and prediction too.
-That's why we defined it earlier to avoid code duplication.

 ---